 Punch a hole near the top (or cut a tiny slit using the tip of very sharp scissors) and thread a length of string, twine, or jute.
 If you are making a huge batch of these, do yourself a favor and get a hammer-style hole cutter to make fast work of the batch.

-I usually cut my hangers at 7″ on average.
-If you’ll be hanging in your car, remember you’ll need to get it around the rearview mirror so you might want to wait to tie off the top until you are hanging it in your vehicle.
+I usually cut my twine for making hangers at 7″ long.
+If you’ll be hanging in your car, remember you might need to get it around the rearview mirror so you might want to wait to tie off the top until you are hanging it in your vehicle.

 6. Add Essential Oil

 At the last stage, I add essential oils.
 2-3 drops create a strong enough scent for a small space like a small office or car.
 For these autumn leaves shaped diffusers I ended up ordering some cinnamon-scented oil after taking these photos- I just couldn’t stand the thought of peppermint-scented fall leaves!